Want to keep up to speed with the latest tile trends, new products, fabulous offers and inspiration from The TilePortfolio?

 10mm thick Porcelain must be installed onto a solid concrete bed and with the correct adhesives and grout.
 These tiles are not suitable for installation with a pedestal system.
 Contact us for more information or see Installation.

 20mm thick Porcelain should also be installed onto a solid concrete bed.
-However, these tiles can also be laid directly onto grass or gravel, on a pedestal system or using a system such as the Norcros Rock-Tite system.
-For more information on both please contact us.
+However, these tiles can also be laid directly onto grass or gravel, on a pedestal system or onto compacted hardcore with the correct products.
 In all cases, correct installation processes must be followed.

 Ongoing, porcelain and ceramics really just need a damp cloth and water.
 For a good cleaning of your floor, you can opt for a neutral detergent with high cleaning power such as Fila Cleaner Pro for quick and effective cleaning – it eliminates everyday dirt without leaving a residue and prevents layers of organic dirt accumulating.